Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 The results are:

-- `ngram_range`: using only unigrams.
+- `ngram_range`: using only uni-grams.

 - `max_df`: terms that have a document frequency higher than 50% are ignored.

 - `min_df`: terms that have document frequency strictly lower than 10 are ignored.

 - `max_features`: selecting only 10,000 features.

 - `clf`: the classifier which achieved the highest score is the `LinearSVC`.

-*Note*: performing grid search with many parameters takes a *quite* long time, so be careful what parmeters to pick, and the list of values to search over.
+*Note*: performing grid search with many parameters takes a *quite* long time, so be careful what parameters to pick, and the list of values to search over.

 # Model evaluation